Android Malware Detection with Machine Learning cover

 9781718503304

-This comprehensive guide to Android malware introduces current threats facing the world’s most widely used operating system.
-After exploring the history of attacks seen in the wild since the time Android first launched, including several malware families previously absent from the literature, you’ll practice static and dynamic approaches to analyzing real malware specimens.
-Next, you’ll examine the machine-learning techniques used to detect malicious apps, the types of classification models that defenders can use, and the various features of malware specimens that can become input to these models.
-You’ll then adapt these machine-learning strategies to the identification of malware categories like banking trojans, ransomware, and SMS fraud.
+Explore the history of Android malware in the wild since the operating system first launched and then practice static and dynamic approaches to analyzing real malware specimens.
+Next, examine machine learning techniques that can be used to detect malicious apps, the types of classification models that defenders can implement to achieve these detections, and the various malware features that can be used as input to these models.
+Adapt these machine learning strategies to the identification of malware categories like banking trojans, ransomware, and SMS fraud.

 Author Bio